 For information on the pricing, see the Azure VMware Solution pricing page

 Horizon Licensing Cost

 There are two available licenses for use with the Azure VMware Solution, which can be either Concurrent User (CCU) or Named User (NU):

 Horizon Subscription License

 If only deploying Horizon on Azure VMware Solution for the foreseeable future, then use the Horizon Subscription License as it is a lower cost.

-If deployed on Azure VMware Solution and on-premises, as with a disaster recovery use case, choose the Horizon Universal Subscription License.
-It includes a vSphere license for on-premises deployment, so it has a higher cost.
+If deployed on Azure VMware Solution and on-premises, choose the Horizon Universal Subscription License as a disaster recovery use case.
+However, it includes a vSphere license for on-premises deployment, so it has a higher cost.

 Work with your VMware EUC sales team to determine the Horizon licensing cost based on your needs.

 To understand the Azure virtual machine sizes that are required for the Horizon Infrastructure, see Horizon Installation on Azure VMware Solution.

 To learn more about VMware Horizon on Azure VMware Solution, read the VMware Horizon FAQ.